cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   attacked.
 On another playthru, I made the guards on the bridge weaker, and gave the player a hint as to how to break thru them.
 I also had Inarix reprimand the player if the player forgets to move any saurians on the turn they appear, as I did that once.
+In later versions: make use of Dwarvish Woodcutters, give Plonk an extra trait (on EASY), give Inarix traits, add some delays to the explosion animation
 11 Clash of Armies: I reduced the number of gryphons the dwarves recruit here so you don't have to split your attention as much and can focus more easily.
   I also reduced the HP boosts for the transport ships so they can be destroyed more easily.
 On another playthru, I handled the case of the player having an empty recall list when the roles at the start are assigned.
+In later versions: debug message tweaks, have falcons appear with merfolk on EASY 12 Giving Some Back: basic gold/turns tweaks; also gave orcs starting villages.
+In later versions: give Arthain more recruits, try to prevent your allies from killing the enemy leaders for you and stealing your experience, have enemies target your allies more
-12 Giving Some Back: basic gold/turns tweaks; also gave orcs starting villages 13 The Dwarvish Stand: Started off as just gold tweaks, also decided to give the player a yeti here as it's the first of a series of winter levels.
+13 The Dwarvish Stand: Started off as just gold tweaks, also decided to give the player a yeti here as it's the first of a series of winter levels.
 On another playthru, I also let the player start recruiting Frost Stoats and Icemonaxes here, for the duration of the winter, as they are specialized for snowy terrain.
+In later versions: increase turn limit, use "Over the Northern Mountains", have dwarves use Dwarvish Woodcutters, have bandits use Ruffians and Woodsmen, make terrain snowier (and add snowshoes to compensate), give enemies a bit more gold if you have too much, add events for attacking enemy leaders so that they're better defended, more gold/income tweaks, give enemies more guards, update cutscenes, add sound effects to certain new events so you can tell if they happen or not, even more enemy defenses, etc.
 14 Back Home: I used the LIMIT_CONTEMPORANEOUS_RECRUITS and ON_DIFFICULTY
   macros here a lot.
 This is about where I started to realize that making Thelarion's side persistent didn't actually work.
 I might go back and try the `persistent=yes` method later (instead of the `save_id=` method currently in use), but knyghtmare says that that method results in multiple Lanbec'hs back in S11 (Clash of Armies)...
+In later versions: increase turn limit, add more snowshoes, make terrain snowier here too, modify enemy AI, let elves recruit Elvish Horsemen, give enemies more gold if you have too much, etc.
 15 Civil War: started off as mostly just some basic turns/gold tweaks.
 I have also tried to add back the commented-out assassination code.
 To try to make said code actually work, I felt that I'd need a way to give the player a